msiroilem/Movie-Trivia/README.md

 **Description**

 A trivia game of movie questions with four choices per question.
+It is the first project submitted for General Assembly's Software Engineering Immersive.

 **Technologies Used**

 - HTML
 - CSS
 - JavaScript

-1. Item 1
-2. Item 2
-   - Sub-Item
+- Surge

 **Getting Started**